MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-webparts-api.md

 The Migration API supports the ability to migrate web parts to SharePoint in Microsoft 365using the PRIME package by calling CSOM/REST/SOAP WS to get web part data and properties to build the PRIME package.

 An advantage in using the Migration API for your web part migration is the ability to migrate your web parts in one call and improve performance.
 Part of the manifest includes the web part as you import its associated page.
-By using the Migration API you can can put all the web parts you have on that page.
+By using the Migration API, you can put all the web parts you have on that page.

 ## Using the Serializer DLL

 There are two attributes that are handled in a unique way that requires using the WebPart User Properties Serializer DLL.

 There is a technical challenge to generate the property values for *AllUsersProperties* and *PerUserProperties* when building the PRIME package.
-This is because these the property values are BASE64 encoded blob, which are serialized web part properties and web part connection info.
+This is because the property values are a BASE64 encoded blob, which are serialized web part properties and web part connection info.

 To get the Serializer .dll, do the following: